primer/design/content/foundations/color.md

 ![backgrounds-secondary](https://user-images.githubusercontent.com/6951037/102642838-922bb000-415e-11eb-952e-24d0e8fe87db.png)

-#### Tertiary +3
+#### Tertiary (level 3)
 `bg-tertiary`

-The tertiary backgrounds achieves ideal contrast against primary background.
-Use this background to create resting areas where secondary or supporting information is displayed or as a visual anchor to improve ‘scannability’.
+The tertiary background achieves ideal contrast against the primary background.
+Use this background to create resting areas to display secondary or supporting information, or as a visual anchor to improve ‘scannability’.
 For example, table headers or code snippets.

 ![backgrounds-tertiary](https://user-images.githubusercontent.com/6951037/102642836-91931980-415e-11eb-933b-a86e5051c40a.png)

-#### Overlay + 4
+#### Overlay (level 4)
 `bg-overlay`
 Use overlay background for elements positioned above all levels (absolute closest).
 For example, dropdowns, dialogs, select menus or popovers.